johnforgit/TwitterDapp/README.md

 10. To run using npm : ```npm run dev```
 11. To run using yarn : ```yarn dev```
 12. To deploy using yarn : ```yarn deploy```

+## Status of the Dapp
+The dapp currently has minimum functionality when considering the frontend.
+The smart contract works well and much more needs to be done on the frontend part